hubo1016/vlcp/doc/source/asynccore.rst

 VLCP processes all sockets (including TCP connections and UNIX connections) with routines.

-The :py:class::`vlcp.event.connection.Connection` class is responsible for all the lower-level socket operations.
+The :py:class:`vlcp.event.connection.Connection` class is responsible for all the lower-level socket operations.
 It creates a reading routine, a writing routine and a controlling routine for each connection.

-Reading routine uses a protocol class (subclass of :py:class::`vlcp.protocol.protocol.Protocol`) to parse the byte stream into event objects.
+Reading routine uses a protocol class (subclass of :py:class:`vlcp.protocol.protocol.Protocol`) to parse the byte stream into event objects.
 When sending the event objects, queue size limit may cause the routine to stop to wait for event processing, thus stop receiving on the socket.
 For streaming sockets (TCP, UNIX), traffic control on this connection makes the remote side stop sending more data.

-Writing routine waits for :py:class::`vlcp.event.connection.ConnectionWriteEvent` event objects for this connection.
+Writing routine waits for :py:class:`vlcp.event.connection.ConnectionWriteEvent` event objects for this connection.
 Data retrieved from the event objects are sent to the socket. `ConnectionWriteEvent` objects are blocking events, so when the writing routine cannot write more data to the socket, it will start to wait for the polling event for socket write, so routines generating the `ConnectionWriteEvent` are blocked until more data can be written to the